StephanGeorg/staticmaps/README.md

-tileUrl             |                     | (optional) Tile server URL for the map base layer or `null` for empty base layer tileCacheFolder     |                     | (optional) When set to an existing folder, a file cache is used tileCacheLifetime   | 86400               | (optional) Time before tile in cache expire and will be reloaded tileSize            | 256                 | (optional) Tile size in pixel subdomains          | []                  | (optional) Subdomains of tile server, usage ['a', 'b', 'c'] tileRequestTimeout  |                     | (optional) Timeout for the tiles request
+tileUrl             |                     | (optional) Tile server URL for the map base layer or `null` for empty base layer tileCacheFolder     |                     | (optional) When set to an existing folder, a file cache is used tileCacheLifetime   | 86400               | (optional) Time before tile in cache expire and will be reloaded tileCacheAutoPurge  | true                | (optional) Should the Filebased TileCache automatically purged tileSize            | 256                 | (optional) Tile size in pixel subdomains          | []                  | (optional) Subdomains of tile server, usage ['a', 'b', 'c'] tileRequestTimeout  |                     | (optional) Timeout for the tiles request